Summitville, Ohio

 Summitville is a village in Columbiana County, Ohio, United States.
 The population was 110 at the 2020 census.

 History

 Summitville was laid out in 1853.
-The village was so named on account of its lofty elevation near one of the highest points between the Sandy Creek and Lake Erie.
+The village was named on account of its lofty elevation near one of the highest points between the Sandy Creek and Lake Erie.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.95 sqmi, of which 0.92 sqmi is land and 0.03 sqmi is water.
 It is approximately 25 mi miles southeast of Canton and 30 mi southwest of Youngstown.